LittleGreyCells/escheme-compiled/README.md

 emacs or eLisp in any way.

-SICP (Ch5) also describes an abstract machine and a compiler to transform scheme expressions into executable code. escheme _dyad_ also runs with that idea, creating its own abstract machine which closely parallels the interpreter core, but eliminating the interpreter's repeated analysis.
+SICP (Ch5) also describes an abstract machine and a compiler to transform scheme expressions into executable code. escheme _dyadic_ also runs with that idea, creating its own abstract machine which closely parallels the interpreter core, but eliminating the interpreter's repeated analysis.